volpatto/simple_pybind_example/README.md

 # Simple pybind example

-A simple example of how to bind C++ code in Python
+A simple example about how to bind C++ code in Python.